tcolgate/tcolgate.github.io/content/blog/seasonal.md

 These factors make it hard for simple threshold based alerting to work.
 We cannot merely give a minimum and maximum level.
 No one set of thresholds will work reliably throughout the entire day.

-The Changing Seasons
+## The Changing Seasons

 Rather than ask what the level of traffic is with respect to previous traffic today, we can instead ask if our expected traffic at this time is reasonable relative to some previous point in time that we expect to have approximately the same traffic levels.
 In statistics, this is termed "Seasonality".
-In much the same way that we consider the weather in Winter to to be similar from year to year, we can find the same similarity between traffic levels in our system over different time ranges.
+In much the same way that we consider the weather in winter to to be similar from year to year, we can find the same similarity between traffic levels in our system over different time ranges.